adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 | Water creatures             | 5            |
 | Water ambient               | 20           |

-The number of spawnable chunks is the number of loaded chunks that are within 8 chunks of a player.
+A chunk is considered spawnable if it is within 8 chunks of a player.
 In other words, ever player has 17x17 grid of spawnable chunks centered on them.

 <figure style="max-width: 512px">
     <img src="spawnable-chunks.png" alt="diagram of spawnable chunks">